 Victory Links is the National Sports Center’s on-site 18-hole golf course.
 The course serves as the host of the PGA Tour’s 3M Open Qualifier Event, which gives amateur golfers a chance to compete in the 3M Open itself at the nearby TPC Twin Cities golf course.

-The course has a fairly open layout, more similar to the courses at Orange County in Orlando than Willows Run in Seattle.
-Trees are a significant obstacle on Hole 2, but do not effect much of the rest of the course.
+The course has a fairly open layout, more similar to the 2022 USA Games course at Orange County in Orlando than the 2018 USA Games course at Willows Run in Seattle.
+Trees are a significant obstacle on Hole 2, but do not affect much of the rest of the course.
 One key difference from Orlando, however, is the lack of water hazards.
 Only one hole at Victory Links (Hole 10) has a water hazard that affects the tee shot.

 Meet the Athletes: Special Olympics Level Five Golf